rpetit3/fastq-dl/README.md

 │                                       [default: 10]                                    │
-│ --only-provider        -F             Only attempt download from specified provider.   │ │ --silent                              Only critical errors will be printed.            │ │ --debug                               Skip downloads, print what will be downloaded.   │ │ --version              -V             Show the version and exit.                       │ │ --verbose              -v             Print debug related text.                        │ │ --help                 -h             Show this message and exit.                      │
+│ --only-provider        -F             Only attempt download from specified provider.   │ │ --silent                              Only critical errors will be printed.            │ │ --version              -V             Show the version and exit.                       │ │ --verbose              -v             Print debug related text.                        │ │ --help                 -h             Show this message and exit.                      │